 Once we order and receive your countertops, we’ll perform a final measurement check to confirm that the dimensions are accurate.
 Finally, our professional installers visit your home to install your new quartz counters.
 The final result is a gorgeous kitchen remodel with long-lasting, durable, and stylish engineered stone countertops.

 Your kitchen is the hub of your home, seeing activity at all hours of the day.
-It is essential to install high-quality countertops in a material that meets your price point and lifestyle needs.
+Installing high-quality countertops in a material that meets your price point and lifestyle needs is essential.

-At Motor City Granite & Cabinets, we specialize in a number of natural stones and engineered alternative materials, such as granite, quartzite, and engineered quartz.
-Contact us using our online form or call (248) 988-0137 to request a free quote.
+At Motor City Granite & Cabinets, we specialize in several natural stones and engineered alternative materials, such as granite, quartzite, and engineered quartz.
+Contact us using our convenient online form or call (248) 988-0137 to request a free quote.